July 5, 2022 | Business insights

 When implementing new automation, establish regular maintenance and test schedules to prevent malfunction.
 Robots themselves should be designed to make data collection as easy as possible.
 Doing so can prevent small issues from developing into significant problems, like robots rejecting perfectly good products (or accepting poor quality ones).

 Assess Whether Automation Makes Sense for Your Business Model

 As labor shortages continue to plague the manufacturing sector, business leaders can turn to automation to compensate for lost revenue.
 As more companies embrace advances in manufacturing automation, those who refuse to change may find themselves left behind.
-However, investment in these new technologies comes with its own hurdles, and a financial partner with deep manufacturing expertise like Citywide Banks at your side can help you plan for the capital investment required.
+However, investment in these new technologies comes with its own hurdles, and a financial partner with deep manufacturing expertise like Citywide Banks, a division of HTLF Bank at your side can help you plan for the capital investment required.

 As the world moves toward more automated processes, weighing the associated costs and ROI is imperative to success.
-Contact Citywide Banks to speak with a commercial banker today.
+Contact Citywide Banks, a division of HTLF Bank to speak with a commercial banker today.